Salazar is a former Colorado senator and Secretary of the Interior

 Donald Trump’s campaign announced in May that New Jersey Gov. Chris Christie will serve as the chairman for Trump’s transition team.

-, a 2010 law, urges major party nominees to start planning for their presidencies long before Election Day.
+The Pre-Election Transition Act, a 2010 law, urges major party nominees to start planning for their presidencies long before Election Day.

 According to the White House, White House chief of staff Denis McDonough called representatives from both campaigns to inform them of what the law offers their campaigns, including workspace organized by the General Services Administration.